By using this site, you agree to the Privacy Policy and Terms of Use.

 Nova Scotia province of Atlantic Canada:

 The Nova Scotia peninsula is shaped like the lobster’s claws it’s famous for.
 Nova Scotia is the largest and the wealthiest of the three other Canadian provinces.
-This province is the home to Canada’s main Atlantic port, the Halifax, and was initially known as a hub for shipbuilding and naval bases.
+This province is the home to Canada’s main Atlantic port, Halifax, and was initially known as a hub for shipbuilding and naval bases.

 This province is ideal for all the inquisitive people ready to explore all the historic harbors, sea cliffs covered with fossils, coastlines, hiking trails, old-growth forests, and everything that Nova Scotia offers.